European shares strain for momentum even after Powell reassurance

-The MSCI world equity index, which tracks shares in 49 countries, was up 0.1% on the day at 0753 GMT, having recovered from the one-month low it hit in the aftermath of the Fed's meeting (.MIWD00000PUS).
+The MSCI world equity index, which tracks shares in 49 countries, was up 0.1% on the day at 0753 GMT, having recovered from the one-month low it hit in the aftermath of the Fed’s meeting.

-But MSCI's main European Index struggled to gain momentum, down 0.3% (.MSER).
-The pan-European STOXX 600 was 0.2% lower on the day but was up around 1.6% from the lows it hit on Monday (.STOXX).
+But MSCI’s main European Index struggled to gain momentum, down 0.3%.
+The pan-European STOXX 600 was 0.2% lower on the day but was up around 1.6% from the lows it hit on Monday.

 “The market’s still digesting the Fed news,” said Mo Kazmi, portfolio manager and macro strategist at UBP.